• Pay My Bill

 Athena is an Outreach Coordinator for the Memory and Aging Program.
 She received her bachelor’s degree from Roger Williams University in Communications with a minor in Biology.
 Athena manages referrals for Alzheimer’s Prevention clinical trials, conducts brain health and Alzheimer’s Prevention information sessions in the community and coordinates cheek swab research for Alzheimer’s disease genotyping.

-Lorrance Saraiva, BA
+Lorrance Malko, BA

 Lorrance is an Outreach Coordinator for the Memory and Aging Program.
 She received her bachelor’s degree from Rhode Island College in Public and Professional Communication.
 Prior to working at MAP, she worked with professionals specializing in training and educating clinicians on substance use and mental health disorders.
 Lorrance has over 8 years of experience in membership management, event planning, and marketing.